Tips for Recommenders

 - Personal integrity, maturity, warmth, sensitivity,

-- Great potential for making major contributions to field
+- Great potential for making significant contributions to the field

 - Ask to see the student's resume, application essay